Kuchulem/IGDB.DotNet/README.md

 *recommended*

-In Visual studio *Package Manager* : search for `IGDB.DotNet` and click `install` on the right panel
+In Visual studio *Package Manager* : search for `IGDB.DotNet.Client` and click `install` on the right panel

 In command line :